 How Do I Evaluate Jade?

-Not all jade is created equal and so it can be difficult to find high quality jade on the market.
+Not all jade is created equal and so it can be hard to find high quality jade on the market.
 The best jade is translucent, vibrant in color and smooth to the touch.
 When evaluating jade, the most important aspects to consider are color, transparency and texture.

-Evaluating the color of jade
+1. Evaluating the Color of Jade.

 Color is the most important quality and value indicator of jade.
 Although the word jade is almost synonymous with the word green, in actuality jade occurs in a range of rainbow colors as well as black and white.